tkoskine/ahven/README.rst

   this allows integration with tools like `Jenkins`_ or CruiseControl.
 * Strict coding style (enforced by AdaControl)
-* Plain Ada 95 code, no Ada 2005 features used, but can be compiled as Ada 2005 code if needed
+* Plain Ada 95 code, no Ada 2005 features used, but can be compiled as Ada 2005 or Ada 2012 code if needed
 * Portable across different compilers and operating systems
 * Permissive Open Source license (ISC)